-As highlighted in the previous section, the HCB system at its core can be described simplistically as a tied concrete arch encased in a FRP shell.
+As highlighted in the previous section, the HCB system at its core can be described simplistically as a tied concrete arch encased in an FRP shell.
 A single beam consists of a parabolic concrete arch tied in the tension zone by steel, carbon fiber, or glass fiber prestressing strand.
 Under bending, the beam distributes loads from the top of the beam through axial compression of the arch down to the supports, where the tension strands restrain the supports.
-The entire arch system is contained within a glass fiber-reinforced polymer (FRP) box shell that protects the main load carrying components and contributes additional shear resistance.
-Figure 1 provides a visual representation of the orientation of each of the aforementioned components.
+The entire arch system is contained within a glass FRP box shell that protects the main load carrying components and contributes additional shear resistance.
+Figure 2 provides a visual representation of the orientation of each of the aforementioned components.